Fire Safety in the Home

 There may be different occasions, events or seasons that bring fire safety more to the forefront of our mind.
 It may also be that some generations have varying concerns over what may cause a fire.

-One in five of those surveyed previously experienced a fire in their home, 15% of which occurred in the last 12 months.
+More than one in five, of the 2,000 nationally representative UK adults in our survey, previously experienced a fire in their home, 15% of which happened in the last 12 months.
 Footnote [1]

-And while half of UK adults admit to worrying more about fire safety during different times or occasions in the year, this increases to nearly three quarters for those aged 18-24.
+And while more than half of UK adults admit to worrying more about fire safety during different times or occasions in the year, this increases to around 72% for those aged 25–34.
+Footnote [1]

-1. Christmas time - whether you choose a plastic or real Christmas tree, make sure it's placed away from heat, flames or an exit.
+- Christmas time - whether you choose a plastic or real Christmas tree, make sure it's placed away from heat, flames or an exit.
 If you've chosen a real tree, make sure it is watered well.
-For either type of tree, make sure your Christmas lights are in good working order and that they're switched off when unattended Footnote [2]
+For either type of tree, make sure your Christmas lights are in good working order and that they're switched off when unattended.
+Footnote [5]

-2. Bonfire Night - to help make sure your Bonfire Night is fire safe, make sure to build it well clear of any buildings, sheds, hedges or fences.
-Footnote [3]
+- Bonfire Night - to help make sure your Bonfire Night is fire safe, make sure to build your bonfire well clear of any buildings, sheds, hedges or fences.
+Footnote [6]

-3. colder weather - with the increase of heaters or open fire, you can help reduce fire risks by keeping at least one metre away from heaters and making sure all open fires are supervised.
+- Cold weather - with the increase of heaters or open fires, you can help reduce fire risks by keeping at least one metre away from heaters and making sure all open fires are supervised.
+Footnote [7]

 Yet, for those who are worried about home fires, that doesn’t mean they lack confidence in their knowledge of fire safety.